pelithne/AKS_secure_baseline_the_hard_way/README.md

 ### Create VNET Peering Between Hub and Spoke

 The next step is to create a virtual network peering between the hub and spoke VNets.
-This will enable the communication between the VNets and allow the AKS cluster to route traffic to the Firewall.
+This will enable the communication between the VNETs and allow the AKS cluster to route traffic to the Firewall.

-1) Before we can do a VNET peering we need to obtain the full resource id of the Spoke_VNET and Hub_VNET as they resides in different resource group.
+1) Before we can do a VNET peering we need to obtain the full resource id of the Spoke_VNET and Hub_VNET as they resides in different resource groups.

 ````bash
 SPOKE_VNET_ID=$(az network vnet show --resource-group $SPOKE_RG --name $SPOKE_VNET_NAME --query id --output tsv)